Raider-Arts/painter-megascan-link/README.md

 For a complete guide on all the options of the plugin refere to the [How to use documentation](https://painter-megascan-link.readthedocs.io/en/latest/?badge=latest).

- - Download the plugin from the [Release Page](https://github.com/Raider-Arts/painter-megascan-link/releases) or you can [build it yourself](todoaddlink.todo)
+ - Download the plugin from the [Release Page](https://github.com/Raider-Arts/painter-megascan-link/releases)

  - Install it in Substance Painter by exctracting the zip file in the documents folder: